 Tagged to our releases is a dynamic framework file that can be drag-and-dropped into the application.
 Dynamic frameworks are supported on iOS 8+.
 WARNING: You cannot submit your app to the app store with the framework as is.
 You MUST strip the simulator part of the framework first.
 Use a script such as Carthage's to accomplish this.

-If you see a bug, feel free to post an issue on the appropriate repository.
+If you see a bug, please post an issue on the appropriate repository.
 Please see the contribution guidelines before proceeding.
 If you need general assistance, or have other questions, you can sign up for the SDL Slack and chat with other developers and the maintainers of the project.

 You may want to build the sdl_core project to be able to see your application connecting if you don't have an iAP enabled head unit to test.